Alastair & Fleur Mackie: Between The Dog and The Wolf / 8 March - 13 April 2019

-Copperfield, London is pleased to present Between The Dog and The Wolf, Alastair Mackie’s (b.1977, Cornwall) first solo show with the gallery.
+Copperfield Gallery is pleased to present Between The Dog and The Wolf, Alastair Mackie’s (b.1977, Cornwall) first solo show with the gallery.

 When early humans ceased their nomadic existence as hunter-gatherers and settled down to cultivate the earth and produce food, they believed that the success of their labours was dependent on deities who would oversee the fruitfulness of their crops.
 To this end, rites of great significance were held to propitiate the gods.

 As the earliest cultivated crops in human history, cereals continue to be among the most important food sources for us today, though the culture around them has changed dramatically.
 In recent years wheat production levels have not satisfied demand triggering a shortage in supplies and price instability.
-With a predicted world population of 9 billion in 2050, its demand is expected to increase by 60% while its vulnerability to climate change leaves us precariously exposed.
+With a predicted world population of 9 billion by 2050, its demand is expected to increase by 60% while its vulnerability to climate change leaves us precariously exposed.

 In keeping with historical convention Mackie has taken hold of the corn spirit and in collaboration with one of the few remaining true practitioners of the craft, has produced a traditional spiral plait which, in turn, has been encased within a mould, burnt out, and cast.